protono/hello-algo/algos.md

 - Radix sorting implements data sorting by bitwise sorting, requiring data to be represented as a number with a fixed number of digits.
 - In general, we hope to find a sorting algorithm that has the advantages of high efficiency, stability, in-place and positive adaptability.
 However, like other data structures and algorithms, no sorting algorithm can satisfy all these conditions simultaneously.
 In practical applications, we need to choose the appropriate sorting algorithm according to the characteristics of the data.

-The follwoing picture compares the efficiency, stability, in-place and adaptability of mainstream sorting algorithms.
+The following picture compares the efficiency, stability, in-place and adaptability of mainstream sorting algorithms.

 ![Fig. 排序算法对比](./pictures/11.11.png)

-11.11.1.
-Q & A
+2. Q & A

 >**When is sorting algorithm stability necessary?**
 >In reality, we may be sorting on a certain property of the object.
 For example, students have two attributes of name and height, we want to implement a multi-level sort/